cmdr-ishwar-singh/init-inquiry/README.md

 $ rails generate init_inquiry MODEL
 ```

-Next, add the model, you'll need to run
+Next, check the MODEL for any additional configuration options you might want to add.
+If you add an option, be sure to inspect the migration file (created by the generator if your ORM supports them) and uncomment the appropriate section.
+For example, if you add the model, you'll need to run

 Then run `rails db:migrate`